 One of the most important choices defined benefit (DB) plan investment committees will make is deciding the type and amount invested in asset classes over the long term.
-The process for making this decision is known as the strategic asset allocation review.
+The process for making this decision is known as the strategic asset allocation review (or just “strategic review”).
 Generally, a strategist with expertise in both assets and liabilities completes the analysis and communicates the results to sponsors.

 - Purpose of, and contributing factors to, strategic asset allocation

 - Strategic review frequency

 - Plan sponsors’ decision points